-- T2TMR is cleared - The CCPx pin is set (Exception: If the PWM duty cycle = 0%, the pin will not be set) - The PWM duty cycle is transferred from the CCPRx register into a 10-bit buffer
+- · T2TMR is cleared - The CCPx pin is set (Exception: If the PWM duty cycle = 0%, the pin will not be set) - The PWM duty cycle is transferred from the CCPRx register into a 10-bit buffer

-Important: The Timer postscaler (see the "Timer2 Interrupt" section in the "TMR2 - Timer2 Module" chapter) is not used in the determination of the PWM frequency.
+Important: The Timer postscaler (see the "Timer2 Interrupt" section) is not used in the determination of the PWM frequency.

-24.4.5 PWM Duty Cycle
+27.4.5 PWM Duty Cycle

 The PWM duty cycle is specified by writing a 10-bit value to the CCPRx register.
-The alignment of the 10-bit value is determined by the FMT bit (see Figure 24-5).
+The alignment of the 10-bit value is determined by the FMT bit (see Figure 27-5).
 The CCPRx register can be written to at any time.
 However, the duty cycle value is not latched onto the 10-bit buffer until after a match between T2PR and T2TMR.